pjtunstall/brainfuck/README.md

 `bf.WrappedInterpret` handles the timeout logic, in case the timeout logic is selected.
 It passes a `stopInterpretingChan` channel to `bf.Interpret.go`.
 When a timeout signal is sent, it's received in the interpreting loop and `bf.Interpret.go` returns an empty result and a timeout error. `bf.WrappedInterpret` uses a second channel, `stopWaitingChan`, to make sure that these values are received before returning them to `main`.

 Two helper functions for `bf.Interpret.go` (`open_bracket` and `close_bracket`) take care of brackets, which, in Brainfuck, cause the intruction pointer to jump according to certain conditions.
-These helpers returns the new position of the instruction pointer or, if necessary, a `bf.OutOfRangeError`, letting the user know if the instruction pointer went beyond the last instruction or before the first, its last position, and the likely reason: a missing open or close bracket.
+These helpers return the new position of the instruction pointer or, if necessary, a `bf.OutOfRangeError`, letting the user know if the instruction pointer went beyond the last instruction or before the first, its last position, and the likely reason: a missing open or close bracket.

 ## Sample programs